wistia/wistia-open-docs/_posts/google-analytics.md

 {% post_image hashed_id: '9833481aa5a9e6a38c077c7cd365518248e87b65', width: 320, class: 'float_right' %}

 The "Video" section page will show the total number of plays and the total number of complete plays, which we defined in separate Javascript functions earlier.
-To see the plays or completes for a specific video (if you have started tracking multiple videos through GA) click on "Play" or "Complete".
+To see the plays or completes for a specific video (if you have started tracking multiple videos through UA or GA) click on "Play" or "Complete".

 ----